alyssavanerelli/grahami/maker/README.md

 ---

+# Final Filtering

+- We ran 6 rounds of MAKER and decided to use the annotation output from **round 4** since it was the best.
+- We will now be filtering our gene models further.
+This code can be found [here]()
+- In addition, we will be testing a new annotation program called TOGA.
+This code can be found [here]()

+---

 # Files to delete after annotation is finished
 - we will need to delete intermediate files and files that we could make again (we have the scripts to do so) to save memory in our `f_geneva_1` folder

 # Common Issues